 Kozlowski (2004) found that native species dominated the fish fauna, and introduced species were typically observed occupying habitats downstream of Daguerre Point Dam as opposed to habitats upstream of the dam.
 A greater number of species were documented downstream of the dam relative to the number observed upstream of the dam, despite similar sampling effort above and below the dam.
 According to Kozlowski (2004), Sacramento sucker in the Yuba River had the widest distribution of any species other than rainbow trout.
 Rainbow trout were the dominant species documented at most of the sites upstream of Daguerre Point Dam.
-Speckled dace were the dominant species documented immediately upstream of the dam.
-Sculpins were the dominant species documented at all sites downstream of Daguerre Point Dam.
-Although rainbow trout and sculpins were documented at sites downstream and upstream of Daguerre Point Dam, respectively, species abundance at these locations was low.
+Speckled dace were the dominant species documented at all sites downstream of Daguerre Point Dam.
+Although rainbow trout and sculpins were documented at sites locations was low.
 No more than 5 striped bass were ever observed within a single habitat and all were observed downstream of the dam.